TimBritton/TimBritton/README.md

 - Hey I'm Tim.
-I'll get around to updating this is a minute or so I just wanted the notification to go away.
+- I'm a software engineer out of Chicago.

+My personal work is mostly creating tools for D&D atm though I'm a pretty big tinkerer and have some other stuff I made for fun.

+I'll update this later with some highlights if OS some of my tools.